 If a fuse is used as an overcurrent device, a Class-T type or equivalent is recommended.
-This fuse type is rated for DC operation, can handle the high short-circuit currents and has a time delay that allows for momentary current surges from the inverter without opening the fuse.
-However, because the fuse can be energized from both directions, if it is accessible to unqualified persons, the NEC requires that it be installed in a manner that the power must be disconnected on both ends of the fuse before servicing.
+This fuse type is rated for DC operation, can handle high short-circuit currents, and has a time delay that allows for momentary current surges from the inverter without opening the fuse.
+However, because the fuse can be energized from both directions, the NEC requires that it be installed in a manner that the power must be disconnected on both ends of the fuse before servicing.